WheteThunger/SpawnModularCar/README.md

 ### Spawn commands
 - `mycar` -- Spawn a modular car using your "default" preset if saved, else spawn a random car with the maximum number of allowed sockets based on your permissions.
 - `mycar <2|3|4>` -- Spawn a random modular car with the specified number of sockets.
-- `mycar <name>` -- Spawn a modular car from the specified player-defined preset.
-Partial name matching supported.
-See the player-defined preset commands section for more details.
+- `mycar <name>` -- Spawn a modular car from the specified personal preset.
+See the personal presets section for more details.
+- `mycar common <name>` -- Spawn a modular car from a common preset managed by privileged adminstrators.
+See the common presets section for more details.
 - `givecar <player> <preset>` -- Spawn a car for the target player using the specified server-wide preset.
 See the server presets configuration section for details.

 When a modular car is spawned, it will be at full health.
 Additionally, depending on your granted permissions and personal settings: